 Top 10 mistakes to avoid when selling your property

-Years of experience in this industry has taught us that shortcuts leave you short-changed, despite what you might read on the internet or hear from your mate at the pub.
-Selling your property is a massive event, so we’ve pulled together a list of things to watch out for when you decide to put your house on the market.
+Years of experience in this industry has taught me that shortcuts leave you short-changed, despite what you might read on the internet or hear from your mate at the pub.
+Selling your property is a massive event, so iv’ve pulled together a list of things to watch out for when you decide to put your property on the market.

 Overpricing the property, against recommendations

-Too often, people want or hope for a figure that might not be realistic.
+Too often, people want or hope for a figure that not realistic.
 Worst case scenario: you set an unrealistic price, the property sits on the market longer than you want, bills are piling up in the transition to your next home, and you end up selling for even less than what you could have on the very fist day.
 With time on the market, you’ve lost your negotiating position.
 Now you’re in a financial pickle.
 Don’t shoot for the stars; be realistic when it comes to pricing and you may even create enough buyer competition that you end up selling above your expectations.

 Listing with a real estate agent based on commission

 I’ve seen this time and time again.
 A person calls and asks, “how much do you charge?”
 Most agents charge a similar fee, but there are those willing to cut their commission to get the listing.
-You could be buying an inexperienced or a low performing real estate agent, which means your small fee might end up being the most expensive choice because you miss out on a premium sale price.
+Watch out!
+You could be hiring an inexperienced or a low performing real estate agent, which means your small fee might end up being the most expensive choice because you miss out on a premium sale price.
 Remember “The cheapest agent is the one who gets you the highest sale price”.